Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Local anesthesia.
 This numbs just the knee.

-In addition to regional or local, you may receive sedation.
-This medication makes you relaxed and sleepy during the surgery.
+In addition to regional or local anesthesia, you may receive sedation.
+This medicine makes you relaxed and sleepy during the surgery.

 A few small incisions (portals) are made in your knee.